SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Since Blink has discontinued their free cloud storage option, you’re now left with two options to store video history with Blink: A basic plan, for $3 per month, and a premium option for $10 per month.

 These costs are pretty well aligned with Blink’s close competitors.
 Swann’s $5-per-month plan, for example, offers basic storage but not too many of the extras Blink includes in their subscriptions.
-With everything you’ll get in an affordable Blink system, I don’t think paying $3 per month to store videos (or $30 for the whole year) is stretching it.
+With everything you’ll get in an affordable Blink system, we don’t think paying $3 per month to store videos (or $30 for the whole year) is stretching it.

 Here’s a breakdown of Blink’s storage costs, keeping in mind that you also have the option to attach a hard drive to your Blink sync module to store video on your own: